 Save for retirement

 Contributing money to a 401k or traditional IRA is a great way save for your golden years and reduce your taxable income.
 Since your contributions are pre-tax, every dollar you put in reduces your taxable income and you’ll pay less income taxes.
 You have until December 31st to max out your 401k which hopefully is something you were already working towards.
-For 2021, the contribution limit is $19,500 ($26,000 if you’re aged 50 or older).
-Taxpayers with a traditional IRA, have more time to contribute for 2021.
-The deadline isn’t until April 15, 2022.
-The maximum you can contribute is $6,000.
-However, those age 50 or older can save $7,000 if they’re making catch-up contributions.
+For 2023, the contribution limit is $22,500 ($30,000 if you’re aged 50 or older).
+Taxpayers with a traditional IRA can contribute up to $6,500.
+However, the maximum limit is $7,500 for those aged 50 or older.

 Contribute to a health savings account (HSA)

 Contributing to an HSA is another great way to reduce your taxable income.
 For those who don’t know, an HSA is a savings account that’s lets you save pre-tax income for medical expenses.
-The HSA contribution limit for 2021 is $3,600 for individuals and $7,200 for families.
-Saver’s age 55 or older can also make catch-up contributions up to $1,000.
-You have until April 15, 2022 to make contributions for 2021.
+The HSA contribution limit for 2023 is $3,850 for individuals and $7,750 for families.
+Those aged 55 or older can contribute $4,850 for individuals and $8,750 for families.

 Reconsider your filing status